 Not all small cranes on the market today are actually legal or safe.
 Many foreign and domestic products claim to adhere to industry rules and follow safety agency guidelines and certifications, when in fact they skirt the laws out of ignorance and/or to keep costs low.
 Knowing the legal requirements of the small crane industry can save your company headaches, a jobsite accident, costs to replace equipment, lawsuits and even a death.

-Rated at 150% (1.5): Some local agencies will approve a crane rated at 125% but all of the major national and international safety agencies (like ASME/ANSI/CE) require a design and build to 150% on all point loads on the load chart.
-That means if the machinery is rated at 1,000 lbs. it must hold 1,500 lbs. for one minute under load without frame damage or illegal boom flex to be legal.
+Rated at 150% (1.5) for materials only: Some local agencies will approve a crane rated at 125% but all of the major national and international safety agencies require a design and build to 150%.
+That means if the machinery is rated at 1,000 lbs. it must hold 1,500 lbs. for one minute under load without illegal boom flex to be legal.
 Our cranes are designed, rated and intended to lift materials only.
 Alternative laws and design rules apply for lifting humans or human extraction such as a rating of 200%.

-Dual safety stops on boom sections: All national and global safety agencies require two stop points on each boom section, so that the boom pieces cannot slide out and cause injury.
+Dual safety stops on boom sections: All national and global safety agencies require two stop points on each boom extension section, so that the boom pieces cannot slide out and cause injury.
 This requires a permanent stop within the boom sections as well as a secondary stop using a pin system.
-Examine the design -- do the boom pieces slide in and out completely?
-Does the product use illegal connecting pieces such as a jib or fly extension with only one stop?

 Designed for pick and carry: Some small cranes were designed to hoist stationary loads(like engines) yet they claim they can pick and carry.
 Examine the design –- is the small crane truly designed to move objects safely?
 Or is the company just claiming it is?
 For example it would be illegal to have a man under a load moving the front legs of a small crane while another man pushes it from the back.
 Being under a load would be considered illegal.
 Does it look like you have to FORCE the pick and carry function (wobbly, awkward to move)?
 If so it’s a sign of illegal activity.